ryanzimermanleite/ryanzimermanleite/README.md

 * 🌍  I'm based in Campinas, Brazil
 * ✉️  You can contact me at [z.ryanleite@gmail.com](mailto:z.ryanleite@gmail.com)
-* 🚀  I'm currently freelancing for companies as a Full Stack Software Developer
+* 🚀  I'm currently working on Visio Softwares as a developer ERP
 * 🧠  I'm learning Advanced Javas, Unit Tests and C# programming languages
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love Games and my favorite is Counter Strike